List of automobiles notable for negative reception: DMC DeLorean (1981–1983)

 Despite the cult following the DeLorean has as a result of being featured in the popular 1985 sci-fi film Back to the Future, it was a commercial failure when first introduced and was critically derided.
-It was built in a new, purpose-built factory in Dunmurry, a suburb of Belfast, Northern Ireland, in order to improve the tense socioeconomic situation there (The Belfast region was one of the poorest in Western Europe due to the ongoing Northern Ireland conflict) and was largely funded by the UK Government which backed up the project with £55,000,000.
-But due to the inexperience of the Northern Irish workforce and the underdeveloped design, the car suffered from bad quality and disappointing performance.
+It was built in a new, purpose-built factory in Dunmurry, a suburb of Belfast, Northern Ireland, in order to improve the tense socioeconomic situation there (The Belfast region was one of the poorest in Western Europe due to the ongoing Northern Ireland conflict), and was largely funded by the UK Government, which backed the project with £55,000,000.
+However, due to the inexperience of the Northern Irish workforce and the underdeveloped design, the car suffered from bad quality and disappointing performance.
 Even hiring Lotus founder Colin Chapman to assist in improving the vehicle did not help.
 Furthermore, the DeLorean was overpriced, and was released at a time when the United States, its target market, was badly hit by a recession that decreased the demand for expensive supercars.
 Including the DeLorean in Automotive Atrocities!
 The Cars We Love to Hate, Eric Peters stated, "If the DeLorean had offered exotic-level performance to go with its exotic-level price, things might have been different.
-But as it turned out, the DeLorean wasn't even competitive as a performance car with the run-of-the-mill six-cylinder Camaros, Firebirds and Mustangs of the era.", while noting that a DeLorean was significantly more expensive than a 1981 Chevrolet Corvette.
+But as it turned out, the DeLorean was not even competitive as a performance car with the run-of-the-mill six-cylinder Camaros, Firebirds and Mustangs of the era."
+Peters also noted that a DeLorean was significantly more expensive than a 1981 Chevrolet Corvette.

 In his book Naff Motors: 101 Automotive Lemons, Tony Davis described the build quality as "woeful".
-Top Gear writer Richard Porter included it in his book Crap Cars, calling it "dismal", while it was also included on Time magazine's list of the 50 worst cars of all time; Dan Neil said of it, "By the time Johnny Z. got the factory in Northern Ireland up and running — and what could possibly go wrong there? — the losses were piling up fast.
+Top Gear writer Richard Porter included it in his book Crap Cars, calling it "dismal", and it was also included on Time magazine's list of the 50 worst cars of all time; Dan Neil said of it, "By the time Johnny Z. got the factory in Northern Ireland up and running — and what could possibly go wrong there? — the losses were piling up fast.
 The car was heavy, underpowered (the 2.8-liter Peugeot V6 never had a chance) and overpriced."